nickgag626/slate-master---Copy/source/includes/_BuildCredit.md

    ```

-This method calls initializes the card reader to work with the device.
+This method call initializes the card reader to work with the device.
 In order to get the *initialize* command to successfully run, you will need to ensure that your application has audio permissions.

 Once the *initialize* command is run, it will iterate through your selected device types that have been set in the previous section.
 This process can take several seconds (and up to a minute).
 In order to reduce the time the initialization process takes, you can reduce the amount of allowable device types if they are not being used in your environment.
 In a testing environment, this can greatly reduce the QA process.